 “Hi, I may need your help with my menu selection.
 I am on a medically restricted diet and am unable to eat certain grain products.
 This includes wheat, rye, barley and foods made with these grains.
 I have some questions and need your help.”

 Enlisting the interest and cooperation of your server is essential.
 This person can be your ally or your biggest stumbling block.

 Medic alert bracelets help give credibility to the seriousness of your diet restrictions.

 4. Ask detailed questions.

-Salads: The possibility of cross-contact lies in the cleanliness of the boards used to chop ingredients and the addition of croutons or salad dressings containing unsafe ingredients.
+Salads: The possibility of cross-contact with gluten lies in the cleanliness of the boards used to chop ingredients and the addition of croutons or salad dressings containing unsafe ingredients.
 Ask for dressing to be served on the side.
 No croutons or other bread products.

 Salad Dressings and Marinades: Salad dressings and marinades may contain thickeners or other unsafe ingredients.
 Try ordering a lemon wedge and oil on the side, wine or balsamic vinegar and oil, or bring a small container of dressing from home if you are unsure of the restaurant’s salad dressing.

-Rice, Starches, and Hash Browns: Many hash browns are frozen and pre-packaged with starch added.
+Rice, Starches, and Hash Browns: Some hash browns are frozen and pre-packaged with starch added.
 Ask what other ingredients have been added during cooking.
 Many rice pilafs may have seasonings or added ingredients that you may need to avoid.
 Plain steamed or baked rice cooked in water is a good choice.